Broomfield Apartments — The Premium Corridor Between Denver and Boulder

 You want walkable urban living — Capitol Hill or Uptown would suit you better

-You crave nightlife and a vibrant restaurant scene — RiNo or LoHi deliver that
+You prioritize higher concentrations of bars and restaurants — RiNo or LoHi deliver that

 You want to be within walking distance of downtown Denver — Union Station is your place